MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/rebate-management/rebate-management-workflows.md

 Before you can use a rebate deal, it must be active in the **Rebate management** module.
 To activate a deal, you must first create and configure a *Rebate management deal workflow*.

-Users can't manually approve deals, the workflow must always be used
+Users can't manually approve deals.
+The workflow must always be used.

 ## Create and manage Rebate management deal workflows